MisterNoNameLP/ibc/README.md

 # Instalation
 Install lua5.1+, if not installed already.
-Copy the `ibc` file into an folder containend in pur $PATH variable.
+Copy the `ibc` file into an folder containend in your $PATH environment variable.
 Execute `chmod +x PATH/TO/FILE`

 # License